microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 ```

 This is done to make the parsing of the subcommands easier, and for the internal
 passing of arguments simpler.
-If the `--session` parameter were a part of each
+If the `--window` parameter were a part of each
 subcommand, then each individual subcommand's parser would need to be
 enlightened about that parameter, and then it would need to be possible for any
 single part of the commandline to call out to another process.
 It would be